pythonwithalex/mynotes/Linux/RaspberryPiTutorial1.md

 iface default inet dhcp
 ````

-We need to change it to this (note the arrows)
+We need to change it to this (note the arrows, which do not actually go in the file)

 ````bash
 allow-hotplug wlan0